mpv-player/mpv/DOCS/man/input.rst

     The working directory of the mpv process.
 Can be useful for JSON IPC users, because the command line player usually works with relative paths.

+``current-watch-history-path``
+    The path in which the watch history file is stored.
+This will return the value of ``--watch-history-path`` or the default path if ``--watch-history-path`` has not been set with tilde placeholders expanded.

 ``current-watch-later-dir``
     The directory in which watch later config files are stored.
 This returns ``--watch-later-dir``, or the default directory if ``--watch-later-dir`` has